In this article you will discover how to stop procrastinating in your professional life and in your private life.

 It becomes difficult to stop procrastinating if postponing your commitments overnight brings you side benefits.

-For each of the situations that you push back, try to identify those with a secondary benefit.
+For each of the situations that you push back, try to identify those with a side benefit.

 Note this advantage and what you can do to take action by finding another more productive way to keep that same advantage.